How to send email from Claude.

 after 5 days.
 Match my brand style.

 Claude scrapes your website, pulls out brand colours, fonts, and your logo.
-It configures your nitrosend brand profile so every email matches your site's look.
+It configures your nitrosend Brand Kit profile so every email matches your site's look.
 Then it builds a complete 3-email welcome sequence, each email designed in your brand style, spaced out over the first week after signup.

 Zero to a fully branded, multi-step email onboarding flow in about 90 seconds.